-We are nearly 800 members representing outdoor enthusiasts from every background and almost every segment of society.
+We are over 1,000 plus members representing outdoor enthusiasts from every background and almost every segment of society.

 Stewards of the Trail

-We maintain 125 miles of trail in Georgia through our Trail Management Program.
+We maintain over 130 miles of trail in Georgia through our Trail Management Program.

 We offer over 100 events each year, including hiking, backpacking, bicycling, canoeing & kayaking, and social activities.

 We teach people the skills to be safe outdoors, enjoy their hiking experience, and be good stewards of the land.